nolenfelten/xbmc-scripting/trunk/T3CH Upgrader/resources/language/English/readme.txt

 # NORMAL = Interactive prompt driven

 The required mode needs to be edited into autoexec.py executebuiltin.
-The script comes with it set to NOTIFY
+The script comes with it set to NOTIFY eg. xbmc.executebuiltin("XBMC.RunScript(Q:\\scripts\\T3CH Upgrader\\default.py, NOTIFY)")

 Known Problems:
 ---------------
-XBMC free RAM of less than ~ 32mb *may* cause unrar to fail.
-If this happens, try lowering XBMC screen resolution.
+XBMC free RAM of less than ~ 31mb *may* cause unrar to fail.
+If this happens, try lowering XBMC screen resolution to NTSC 4:3

 If you're stuck, post in the appropiate forum at http://www.xboxmediacenter.com/forum/

 Written By BigBellyBilly

-Thanks to others for ideas, testing, graphics ...
+Thanks to others for ideas, testing, graphics, language translations, skins ...
 VERY MUCH APPRECIATED !

 bigbellybilly AT gmail DOT com